Two Phase Commit

 Our two phase commit project depends on two other components:

-• OS Timer: The coordinator machine uses a timer to wait for prepare responses from all participants.
-The OS timer is modeled in P using the Timer machine declared in the Timer project.
-The Timer model demonstrates how when reasoning about the correctness of a system, we need to also model its interaction with any nondeterministic environment or service (in this case, an OS timer).
+.
+The Timer model demonstrates how when reasoning about the correctness of a system, we need to also model its interaction with any nondeterministic environment or service (in this case, an OS timer). -

 Specifications